etlbox/etlbox.website/doks_v0.5/content/en/docs/getting-started/execution.md

 //Execute the whole data flow
 Task networkCompletion = Network.ExecuteAsync(source1, source2);

-//Now you can wait for the whole network networkCompletion.Wait();
+//Now you can wait for the whole network, e.g. networkCompletion.Wait();
+//or networkCompletion.GetAwaiter().GetResult();

 ```